MarlinFirmware/AutoBuildMarlin/README.md

 The **Auto Build** tool automatically detects the correct environments for your `MOTHERBOARD` and provides an interface to build them.
 No more editing `platformio.ini` or scanning a long list of environments in the PlatformIO IDE.
 Just press the **Build** button and go!

-The **Configuration Editor** provides an enhanced interface to locate and edit configuration options.
-The config editor includes a search filter to find the options you need and discover useful features.
-To use, right-click a file in the VSCode file explorer and select **Open With… > Config Editor**. ***This is only an alpha preview at this time and will probably have some issues.***
+The **Configuration Editor** provides an enhanced interface for editing configurations.
+This includes a search filter to find the options you need and to discover new and useful features.
+To use, right-click a file in the VSCode file explorer and select **Open With… &gt; Config Editor**. ***This is an alpha preview and will probably have some issues.***

+**Custom Commands** for formatting, building, and more.

 ## PlatformIO Required